Albert Gonzalez homepage

 More info about this process on the Hackaday.io project page.

 Game Boy Raw Snake My first Game Boy mini game: a snake port written in assembly using RGBDS.
-There's an extended post on the github page with some techical information about what I did, how and why; aditional links for extra info and the rom.
+There's an extended post on the github page with some techical information about what I did, how and why; aditional links for extra info and the rom itself.

 The Weather